chen0040/cs-grammatical-evolution/README.md

 }
 ```

-The TGPConfig.xml and grammar.bnf can be found in the cs-grammatical-evolution-samples/bin/Debug folder as well as the xml configuration for the various operators in the TreeGP (in the folder cs-grammatical-evolution-samples/bin/Debug/spiral_classification)
+The GEConfig.xml and grammar.bnf can be found in the cs-grammatical-evolution-samples/bin/Debug folder as well as the xml configuration for the various operators in the TreeGP (in the folder cs-grammatical-evolution-samples/bin/Debug/spiral_classification)